Homes evacuated after California river swells from snowmelt

 "It was like a war zone out here," country club resident Doreen Dalbey told the Bee.
 "At one point it (the water) got scary high.
 I thought the whole house would flood.
 We thought the water was going a different direction but it started making its way to us.
 I knew when I saw the water filling up a sand trap and how fast it filled up that we were in trouble and we need to run."

-In May, state water managers said California's springtime snowpack was nearly double its normal levels following five years of historic drought.
+In May, state water managers said California's springtime snowpack was nearly double its normal levels following five years of historic drought, including two of the driest in the state's recorded history..

 A flood warning will be in place for the Kings River area until Monday.